Twins vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Dean Kremer (8-3) will take the mound for the Orioles, his 17th start of the season.
+- The Orioles will send Kyle Bradish (4-3) to the mound for his 15th start this season.

-- Kremer has pitched five or more innings in 13 straight games and will look to extend that streak.
+- Bradish has pitched five or more innings in four straight games and will look to extend that streak.

-- He has finished two appearances without allowing an earned run in 16 chances this season.
+- He has finished three appearances without allowing an earned run in 14 chances this season.

 |Opponent